Welcome to today's edition of the Rush 24-7 podcast.

 But I got to see it today, and it's good.

-And Dawn's reaction is wow, that would be their worst nightmare.
+And Dawn's reaction is, wow, that would be their worst nightmare.

 But they all laughed uproariously.

-Uh, and it is it's just about a 90-second thing.
+It's just about a 90-second thing.

-Took three hours to shoot it.
+It took three hours to shoot it.

 That was a hoot.

-It was uh it was tons of fun.
+It was tons of fun.

-Here again, the phone number if you want to be on the uh program today, 800-282-2882.
+Here again, the phone number, if you want to be on the program today, 800-282-2882.

-Uh and let me set the table.
+And let me set the table.

-As you know, Chavez went to a church in Harlem yesterday and was his usual self, called Bush an alcoholic and a sick man that he needed a psychologist.
+As you know, Chavez went to a church in Harlem yesterday and was his usual self, called Bush an alcoholic and a sick man, said he needed a psychologist, promised a whole bunch of cheap oil for the people of Harlem.

-Uh leave that to us.
+Leave that to us.

 We can criticize our president, but you can't.

-It was uh there's a huge backlash going.
+There's a huge backlash going.

-Why why why are you doing this?
+Why are you doing this?

-Um Mr. Holbrook, Chavez and Ahmadinejad are what make average Americans say, what's the point of the UN?
+Mr. Holbrook, Chavez and Ahmadinejad are what make average Americans say, what's the point of the UN?

 They come here and they bash us and they bash our president.

-Um course we want to see this.
+Of course, we want to see this.

-But one of the things that uh I was reminded of after the program yesterday, all these Democrats are saying you shouldn't he shouldn't be critical, he shouldn't be doing this.
+But one of the things that I was reminded of after the program yesterday, all these Democrats are saying, you shouldn't, he shouldn't be critical.

 And here's a portion of what he said.